Bumblebee202111/MinusOneMusic-public/README.md

   - 发现
     - **发现首页（顶部入口、私人雷达、排行榜）**
     - **排行榜**
   - **搜索（“综合”Tab之“单曲”）**
   - **评论（Hottest Page 1）**

-> 一般不包括跳转界面等
+> - 一般不包括跳转界面等

-Other UI elements, pages or functionalities are nowhere near completed although some drafts exist.
+> - Other UI elements, pages or functionalities are nowhere near completed although some drafts exist.

-*The project is currently in maintenance mode, meaning no major new features will be implemented in the short term.
-However, I'm open to considering user requests that are not overly complex.*
+_The project is currently in maintenance mode, meaning no major new features will be implemented in the short term.
+However, I'm open to considering user requests that are not overly complex._

 > Focus has now shifted primarily to MinusTue, a minimal NCM toy app for exploring Vue3 **from scratch** (not part of this project).
 Occasionally, I will also code for [doubean](https://github.com/Bumblebee202111/doubean-public).

 ## Features

 It will provide a 99% pure music experience with basic support of ~~social features~~ (not implemented yet).

 - **-1 (jiǎn yī)!** No ads.
 No podcasts.
 No square.
 Fewer VIP UI elements.
 Tailored UI content.
 Incredibly small APK size.

   > [Here](#intd) are important non-to-dos

 - Core functionalities and UI retained, but only on a best-effort basis.
 - Non additive or subtractive Modifications.
 Some convenient UI/behavior changes can be toggled in Settings (not implemented yet).
 - No extra features.
 - Music playback.
-- *Natural* (without special adaptations) tablet/landscape support.
+- _Natural_ (without special adaptations) tablet/landscape support.
 - Direct up-to-date NCM service provided.
 - Uses the traditional View-based system & Single Activity architecture.
-- Uses `deviceId` as the seed to *pseudo*-randomly generate device specs for privacy.
+- Uses `deviceId` as the seed to _pseudo_-randomly generate device specs for privacy.
 - Does NOT hack music resources.

 ## Notices